 - Housing (if applicable)

-Sigma Phi Epsilon’s Grand Chapter Bylaws outline the minimum expectations for members in the areas of academics, finances, and conduct in the following sections:
+Sigma Phi Epsilon’s Grand Chapter Bylaws and Administrative Policies and Procedures outline the minimum expectations for members in the areas of academics, finances, and conduct in the following sections:

 Members are expected to maintain a 2.6 GPA for each academic term.
 Those brothers falling below this requirement for two consecutive semesters are subject to expulsion in accordance with their local chapter bylaws.